Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees

 \subsection{Integral Quadratic Constraints}

-The block $\Delta_p$ may represent a variety of uncertainties, including unmodeled dynamics, nonlinearities, and uncertain parameters, and can also be used to capture parts of dynamics that are known but difficult to analyze, such as nonlinearities.
+The block $\Delta_p$ may represent a variety of uncertainties, including unmodeled dynamics and uncertain parameters, and can also be used to capture parts of dynamics that are known but difficult to analyze, such as nonlinearities.
 To characterize $\Delta_p$ in a manner convenient for dissipativity analysis, we describe the relationship between its inputs and outputs using a form of time-domain integral quadratic constraints (IQCs) \citep{megretski_system_1997} \citep{schererDissipativityIntegralQuadratic2022} \citep{seiler_stability_2015} \citep{veenmanIQCsynthesisGeneralDynamic2014}.
 A library of uncertainty classes and IQCs to characterize them is presented in \citep{megretski_system_1997}.

 Define a stable filter $\Psi_p$ by